 Your income will affect the amount of the waiver you receive; the BsGW does this calculation themselves, so we cannot tell you exactly what the result will be.

 Below, those who are applying for kwijtschelding for the first time will find a dedicated guidance document that will take you through filing an online request step-by-step, and hopefully help save you a lot of money.

-Despite the fact that online applications are less work, the International Student Helpdesk highly recommends that students apply for Kwijtschelding via letter; this is because the online process is relatively new, and thus (unfortunately) less organised.
-Applying in the traditional manner, with a written letter, will significantly increase your chances of getting Kwijtschelding, and so might be worth the extra hassle (which is not much anyways).
+Despite the fact that online applications are less work, the International Student Helpdesk (ISH) highly recommends that students apply for kwijtschelding via letter; this is because the online process is relatively new, and thus (unfortunately) less organised.
+Applying in the traditional manner, with a written letter, will significantly increase your chances of getting kwijtschelding, and so might be worth the extra hassle (which is not much anyways).